Silky-7/Quizzler/README.md

 And find out how much we Scored in the Quiz.

 # GuideLines
-This App was Completed during 30 days of Kotlin program by Google Developers Team.
+This App was Completed during #30daysofKotlin program by Google Developers Team.

 ## Quizzler ⏰
 <p align="left">